-Trip Introduction: 10 Days Lower Manaslu Trekking
+Trip Introduction: Lower Manaslu Trek 2025

 Lower Manaslu Trek offers the experience of moderate trekking, Historical tour, Pilgrimage tour, Agrotourism, and Community Based Home – Stay.
 Lower Manaslu Trek also includes the Manaslu Region, which is the most interesting area of Nepal.
 A fantastic panoramic view of Mountain ranges from Dhaulagiri, Annapurna, Manaslu, and Ganesh Himal mountain ranges can be seen.
 The gateway trail goes to upper Manaslu also, divided from the day second camp called Khanchok-Ghampesal to Arughat and towards along with Budi Gandaki River.
 This trek mainly promotes an all-home stay facility for the individual trekkers who have aimed to visit and explore with local people, their culture and the taste of traditional organic products foods, and beverages are even more attractive in this area.